 The USAID/SUSTAIN project is partnering with Production for Improved Nutrition (PIN) project to supply ready-to-use therapeutic food (RUTF) to support care for HIV-infected clients who are severely malnourished.

-- Healthcare providers were trained to provide nutrition services (2010-March 2017) on the following topic areas: comprehensive nutrition care and support for PLHIV (130); integrated nutrition assessment counseling and support (115); sensitization of leaders (181); training health workers on the 20-hour baby-friendly hospital initiative (BFHI) course (720); and training of trainers on BFHI (30).
+- Healthcare providers were trained to provide nutrition services (2010-September 2017) on the following topic areas: comprehensive nutrition care and support for PLHIV (130); integrated nutrition assessment counseling and support (115); sensitization of leaders (181); training health workers on the 20-hour baby-friendly hospital initiative (BFHI) course (720); and training of trainers on BFHI (30).

 - 518 healthcare workers including nurses, midwives, clinical officers and nursing assistants drawn from the Out-Patient Departments, HIV, Antenatal, Postnatal and Young Child Clinics, Nutrition, Tuberculosis and Medical wards were trained in the updated Nutrition Assessment Counseling and Support (NACS) curriculum.